deprecated-packages/CodingStandard/docs/en/zenify-rules-overview.md

 ### 3.4 WeakTypeComparisonWithExplanationSniff

-- Weak equals comparison should be commented with its purpose
+- Strong comparison should be used instead of weak one, or commented with its purpose

 *Correct*